-- Our assessment identified that HEIW demonstrates a commitment to counter-fraud, has suitable arrangements to support the prevention and detection of fraud and is able to respond appropriately where fraud occurs.
-Our key findings from the work are set out in more detail in the following section of this report. - In undertaking this work, we identified some areas for improvement (Exhibit 1), they should be considered alongside the themes identified in the national report.
-HEIW's management response to the areas for improvement is available in Appendix 2.
+- 7 Our assessment identified that the Trust demonstrates a commitment to counter-fraud, has suitable arrangements to support the prevention and detection of fraud and is able to respond appropriately where fraud occurs.
+Our key findings from the work are set out in more detail in the following section of this report. - 8 In undertaking this work, we identified some areas for improvement (Exhibit 1): they should be considered alongside the themes identified in the national report.
+The Trust's management response to the areas for improvement is available in Appendix 2.